mwangdakota/pages-uswds-jekyll/pages/fastlane/fastlane.md

 Submitting a SBIR/STTR Phase I Proposal in FastLane

 The Phase I SBIR solicitation and STTR solicitation explain what information should go into the proposal.
 The following steps will walk through the process of submitting a proposal to FastLane, NSF's electronic submission system.
-R

 ADA & 508 Compliance Assistance - Please Call the FastLane Help Desk at 1-800-673-6188.